 Her first class for the day was scheduled for 10.00 am, so she didn’t feel any pressure to hurry in waking up.
 Shortly after the second alarm sound, she got up and headed towards the bathroom.
-She was always brushing the teeth before taking the shower which she did as a morning routine once again.
+She was always brushing the teeth before taking the shower, which she did as a morning routine once again.
 Then dropped her pajama and got into the shower.
 In spite of giving birth to two children and closing in to be forty nine, her body was still showing forms which a twenty year old girl would’ve been jealous on.
 All those years spent as a cheer leader, all the gymnastics hours taken during her youth are paying now off.
 This is actually how she met John.
 During the Big Game, he got out of the pocket and made a run for the first down.
-Got pushed out of bounce and couldn’t stop running into her.
-Luckily he got the presence of mind of dropping the ball and taking her into his arms.
+Got pushed out of bounce and couldn’t stop running towards the cheer leaders area where Linda was a main piece into the formation.
+Luckily he got the presence of mind of dropping the ball and taking her into his arms – otherwise he would’ve knocked her down.
 She remembered being carried for few yards without touching the turf.
 When their little tango came at a halt, she finally felt the ground under her feet and it was only that time when she had the power to look him up into the eyes: he was John Parker!
 Every girl in the school had his name in the daily vocabulary or at least a poster with him on the dorm’s wall.

 All these memories were popping up while looking into the mirror when carefully drying her long, beautiful hair and a big smile was flooding her face.

 She grabbed a robe, and headed for the kitchen.
 Turned the TV on and started making her morning tea.
 Weather Channel, Financial Markets, Sports…nothing interested.